vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *ajṇātvā tu kulācāram ayaṣṭvā gurupādukām* /

-*yo ‘smin śāstre parvarteta taṁ tvaṁ pīḍ ayasi dhruvam* //195//
+*yo ‘smin śāstre parvarteta taṁ tvaṁ pīḍayasi dhruvam* //195//

 158
 The YH repeats the rule already given in the fi rst chapter that only adepts initiated by a guru of the sect and following its rules of behavior are permitted to study and try to follow its doctrine and practices.
 The eff orts of the uninitiated are necessarily fruitless.